Marvin White: Professional career

-First stint with Bengals
+Cincinnati Bengals (first stint)

-White was selected by the Cincinnati Bengals in the fourth round (114th overall) in the 2007 NFL Draft.
+White was selected by the Cincinnati Bengals in the fourth round (114th overall) in the 2007 NFL draft.
 He started three games at free safety and made a total of 19 tackles that season.
 On September 5, 2009, White was released from the Bengals.
 The Bengals re-signed their former fourth round draft pick on August 22, 2010 after an injury to Safety Gibril Wilson in a preseason game against the Eagles.

 Dallas Cowboys

 White was claimed off waivers by the Dallas Cowboys on September 6, 2009.
 He appeared in three games and recorded two tackles before being waived to make room for running back Chauncey Washington.
 On October 5, the Cowboys waived Washington with the intention of re-signing White, but he was claimed off waivers by the Detroit Lions.

 Detroit Lions

 White was claimed off waivers by the Detroit Lions on October 5, 2009.